TheCodedSelf/thecodedself.github.io/work-with-me.md

   image: assets/images/WorkWithMe/header.png
 ---

-Are you looking for a professional software developer that can give you high-quality work when you need it?
+Are you looking for a **professional software developer** that does quality work on time?
 Work with me and I'll transform your idea into a smooth, bug-free, working application.

 ### Years of experience
-I have been a professional software developer for long enough to know that it's about more than just code.
+I have been **building mobile apps** for long enough to know that it's about more than just code.
 My goal is to build the product that will make sense for you and your customers.

 ### Testimonials